boutproject/cs-performance-tuning-workshop/03_scorep/scorep_notes.md

 profiling uninformative.

 Running with a short enough `timestep` and `nout` with full instrumentation (a few hundred rhs calls should be plenty) should let Score-P produce some output.

+> Without filtering the runs may be very slow (observed with icc/intelmpi on DINE).
+> However on Marconi with gcc/openmpi the unfiltered run took only about 9 mins, compared
+> to 1 min 50 s for a plain, non-Score-P run.

-This can then be used to find out which calls need to be filtered.
+The output with full instrumentation can then be used to find out which calls need to be filtered.
 If example output is in the `scorep-storm` directory then calling

 ```
 scorep-score -r scorep-storm/profile.cubex